MirSiv/exyde/README.md

 designed for both real operating systems and educational systems.

-!WARNING! current code and state of OS is unstable, it wont run or do anything (yet) this will be removed after shell is done...
+!WARNING! current code and state of OS is unstable, it wont do much except com1 logs (yet) this will be removed after shell is done...